-Ad Click fraud inflates the numbers of a click of CPC ad and presents distorted picture on the ad activity.
-While the number of the clicks is there — results of the clicks are not.
+Ad Click fraud inflates the numbers of a click of CPC ad and presents a distorted picture of the ad activity.
+While the number of clicks is there — the results of the clicks are not.
 This racks up fraudulent charges and so on.
 A perfect bleeding scheme for the fast times.

-Curiously, it is more often used by the competitors than criminals.
+Curiously, it is more often used by competitors than criminals.

 - IP address